 The fifth day will be dedicated to a field trip to the industrial area of Porto Marghera, with a visit to the Eni biorefinery that will include a presentation of Eni and Saipem projects in the field of carbon capture and utilization.

 At the end of the course students will be familiar with capture technologies to separate CO2 from different sources including power generation, industrial (cement, iron and steel, biomass, petrochemicals, fertilizers etc.) and the atmosphere (direct air capture), as well as the main processes for converting CO2 into valuable products such as hydrocarbons and polymers, but also calcium and magnesium carbonate-based materials.
 The students will also understand the positive impacts deriving from the application of the proposed technologies but also the critical issues that must be addressed before their large-scale adoption.

-This Graduate seminar is offered to both Master’s students and young researchers early in their PhD in the following fields: engineering – in particular chemical, civil, environmental, mechanical, materials; chemistry; biology; environmental science; earth science.
-Open to candidates from all the VIU Member Institutions.
+This Graduate Seminar is offered to both Master’s students and young researchers early in their PhD in the following fields: engineering – in particular chemical, civil, environmental, mechanical, materials; chemistry; biology; environmental science; earth science.

 For further information: